Priya-Quad/gpu-recipes/inference/a4x/single-host-serving/Sglang/Wan2.2/README.md

 # Benchmark of Wan-AI/Wan2.2-T2V-A14B & Wan-AI/Wan2.2-I2V-A14B with Sglang on A4X

-This document outlines the steps to serve and benchmark various Large Language Models (LLMs) using the [SGLang](https://github.com/sgl-project/sglang/tree/main) framework
+This document outlines the steps to serve Models using the [SGLang](https://github.com/sgl-project/sglang/tree/main) framework

 ### 1. Before you begin